AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36832-images-duplicates-on-pages-with-view-width-of-768px.md

 **The patch is created for Adobe Commerce version:** Adobe Commerce on cloud infrastructure 2.3.5-p2

 **Compatible with Adobe Commerce versions:** Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.4 - 2.4.3-p1

->[!NOTE]
+  >![info]
   >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+   >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

   Images duplicate on pages with view width of 768px.

-<u>Steps to reproduce:</u>
+<ins>Steps to reproduce:</ins>

 1. Go to backend > CONTENT > Pages and edit any page.
 1. Add any image to page.